Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Marked model

-\begin{remark} One may use a parametric assumption for mark distribution.
-Then, the estimation of $\overline \Z$s and $\overline \Z^{(2)}$ will depend on the assumed distribution.
-For example, one can assume that the jump size follows the geometric distribution.
-In this case, under the independent assumption, $\overline \Z$ can be estimated by the sample means of the jump sizes and
+\begin{remark} One may use a parametric assumption for the mark distribution.
+Then, the estimations of $\overline \ZZ$ and $\overline \ZZ^{(2)}$ depend on the assumed distribution.
+For example, we can assume that the jump size follows a geometric distribution.
+In this case, under the independent assumption, $\overline \ZZ$ can be estimated using the sample means of the jump sizes and

 \end{remark}